sushi1028/mediawiki/README.md

 ## Docker

-1. The folder, **containerstuff** contains mediawiki, database Dockerfiles, which will be used to containerize the application.
+1. The folder, **docker** contains mediawiki, database Dockerfiles, which will be used to containerize the application.
 2. For local testing for Docker, we are using docker-compose.

 ## Jenkins